HERA-Team/hera_tape/doc/parallelify.20170128.log.md

 TypeError: 'str' object is not callable
 ```
 ###### statvfs
-I want to use statvfs to see if I can check the free space on the partition
+Can I use statvfs to see if I can check the free space on the partition

 statvfs.py:
 ```python